 Welcome to the Saint Augustines Water Hole Fishing Guide.
 Saint Augustines Water Hole is a small suburban lake in the suburb of Highton past Geelong.
-A hidden gem nestled within a residential estate its hard to believe as it is quite scenic and tranquil.
+A hidden gem nestled within a residential estate is hard to believe as it is quite scenic and tranquil.
 One of the major highlights of this lake is that it is regularly stocked with rainbow trout yearlings during school holidays.
 It’s a great fishing location to get there you’ll need to pass township Geelong and stop in Highton off South Valley road.
-This is a great spot for the family with a walking track, small park, jetties for fishing and nice views.
+This is a great spot for the family with a walking track, a small park, jetties for fishing and nice views.
 It’s a great place to take the kids or beginners out fishing.

 Check out this video highlighting how to target stocked rainbow trout at Saint Augustine’s water hole.
 This video will walk you through some helpful tips to get you started.

 Things to do at Saint Augustines Water Hole Highton